 The Southwest Local School District is committed to providing a school environment that enhances learning and the development of lifelong wellness practices.
-In accordance with Federal Public law (PL108.265 Section 204) the Board of Education adopted a District Wellness Policy in June 2006.
-The complete wellness policy is available on the district web site: www.southwestschools.org.
+In accordance with Federal Public Law (PL108.265 Section 204) the Board of Education adopted a District Wellness Policy in June 2006.
+The complete wellness policy is available on the district website at https://southwestschools.org Key aspects of this plan include: